dfinity/portal/docs/developer-docs/integrations/icrc-1/interact-with-ICRC-1-ledger.md

             .await.unwrap();
 ```

 For all other endpoints you can use the request and response structure from the `ledger.did` Candid file.
-How to retrieve the Candid file is explained in [the guide on deploying an ICP ledger locally](./ledger-local-setup.md).
+How to retrieve the Candid file is explained in [the guide on deploying an ICRC-1 ledger locally](./icrc1-ledger-setup.md).

 ### `icrc-ledger-types` Rust crate
 To interact with ICRC-1 and ICRC-2 endpoints, the Rust crate [icrc-ledger-types](https://crates.io/crates/icrc-ledger-types) can be used.
 I provides data types, request types and response types as well as error types needed for interacting with ICRC-1 endpoints.